rohit0718/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have `Java 11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest modbook.jar from here.
+2. Download the latest `modbook.jar` from [here](https://github.com/AY2122S1-CS2103T-T13-1/tp/releases).
 3. Copy the file to the folder you want to use as the home folder for your ModBook.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data
+Note how the app contains some sample data.

 ![QuickStartView](images/QuickStartView.png)

-5. Try out some example commands:
+5. Try out some example commands by typing it in the command box and pressing Enter:

 - `list mod`: Lists all modules.
 - `add mod c/CS2103T n/Software Engineering`: Adds a module with code CS2103T, named Software Engineering.